Scratchbuilding Treehawk from Gerry Anderson & Christopher Burr's Terrahawks

 The undercarriage parts could now be sanded down to their correct shape whilst always checking that they still fitted perfectly into the recesses.
 The wooden parts were coated in resin, sanded again and finally spray-painted.

-The next step was to form
+The next step was to

-and shaped on my beltsander.
+Perspex and shaped on my beltsander.

-The resin coated wood hull
+The resin coated wood

-this stage and could be fixed.
+up at this stage and could be fixed.
 The wings were now

 carefully attached and the gaps around the edges,